Our clients occasionally ask which products offer the absolute lowest premiums. Here’s the inside skinny…

 When it comes to silver, tarnish is the most common issue.
 Gold does not tarnish, but can be more prone to scratching and denting because of its softness.

 We classify all scratched or dented gold and silver items as “Bargain Bin.”
 Privately minted silver bars and rounds with tarnish are also given this designation.
-Silver American Eagles and silver Maple Leafs with spotting or tarnish, but in otherwise good condition, have their own categories.
+Silver American Eagles and silver Maple Leafs with spotting or tarnish, but in otherwise good condition, have their categories.

 As we receive items with condition problems, we categorize them properly and then offer them to clients who aren’t worried about beauty.
-There are plenty of investors of this description, and we usually have some stock available for them.
+There are plenty of investors in this description, and we usually have some stock available for them.